biocore/qiime/doc/scripts/supervised_learning.rst

         params.txt: a list of any non-default parameters used in training the model.

 It is strongly recommended that you remove low-depth samples and rare OTUs before running this script.
 This can drastically reduce the run-time, and in many circumstances will not hurt performance.
 It is also recommended to perform rarefaction to control for sampling effort before running this script.
-For example, to rarefy at depth 200, then remove remove OTUs present in < 10 samples run:
+For example, to rarefy at depth 200, then remove OTUs present in < 10 samples run:

 `single_rarefaction.py <./single_rarefaction.html>`_ -i otu_table_filtered.txt -d 200 -o otu_table_rarefied200.txt
 `filter_otu_table.py <./filter_otu_table.html>`_ -i otu_table_rarefied200.txt -s 10